The benefits of CBD oil

 CBD oil and hemp oil: what’s the difference?

-Hemp oil and cannabidiol oil are often confused.
-However, it is important to distinguish them because they do not have the same properties.
+Hemp oil and CBD oil are often confused.
+However, it’s important to distinguish them because they do not have the same properties.

-Hemp vegetable oil, or hemp seed oil, is obtained by pressing the seeds only.
-It contains no cannabidiol or other cannabinoids.
+Hemp seed oil, or hemp seed vegetable oil, is obtained by pressing the seeds only.
+It does not contain cannabidiol or other cannabinoids.

-CBD oil, on the other hand, is produced from seeds as well as leaves, stems, and flowers of the plant.
-It contains various cannabinoid compounds:
+CBD oil, on the other hand, is produced from the seeds but also from the leaves, stems and flowers of the plant.
+It contains various cannabinoid compounds :

 - cannabidiol (CBD)